 Congratulations!
 You now have a home-mate.
 So does that mean you’re done?
 Not quite, it’s time for making room so your housemate can move in easily.
 All of this is part of the housemate selection process.

 After my ex moved out of our flat in San Francisco, I immediately started the process of looking for a flat-mate.
-For me, it was a relatively quick to find someone in part because I had a beautiful flat in a neighborhood that was becoming more popular.
-It was affordable and it had an established community of grad students, families with young children and professionals.
+For me, it was a relatively quick to find someone.
+This was partly because I had a beautiful flat in a neighborhood that was becoming more popular.
+It was affordable in an established community of grad students, families with young children and professionals.

 Time to Clean Up

-Now I have to be honest, moving out of the larger bedroom and cleaning out the closet was no physical big deal.
+Now I have to be honest.
+Moving out of the larger bedroom and cleaning out the closet was no physical big deal.
 After the ex-beau had moved out, I didn’t have that much furniture.
-He had taken the two dressers, the queen-sized bed, and left me with a small night stand with drawers, a rack of shelves, and a twin-sized bed that had been in his home office.
+He had taken the two dressers and the queen-sized bed.
+He left me with a small night stand with drawers, a rack of shelves, and a twin-sized bed from his home office.

-What was hard for me was the emotional clean up and coming to grips with the finality of the relationship.
+However, what was hard for me was the emotional clean up and coming to grips with the finality of the relationship.
 There was no begging to come back.
-There was no realization that a huge mistake had been made, and that we would continue to live as a couple for the rest of our lives.
+There was no realization that a huge mistake had been made, and that we would not continue to live as a couple for the rest of our lives.

 The thought of that made me sad, but also lonely.
 The reality was that I needed someone to help me pay the rent, but I was also hoping that my flat-mate would become a friend.

 By the end of the evening, I finished clearing out the room and closet.
 The bathroom was a quick mop since I never used it.
-That night, I slept in my new room feeling as if I was the newcomer to the premise, not knowing whether this new arrangement would last or not.
+That night, I slept in my new room feeling as if I was the newcomer to the premise.
+I didn’t know whether this new arrangement would last or not.